-Whilst the Assembly was thus profiting by the movement of October 5 to establish itself as the sovereign power, the middle-class municipality of Paris, i.e., the Council of the Three Hundred, which had set itself up after July 14, also took advantage of events to establish its authority.
-Sixty directors, chosen from among the Three Hundred, and divided between eight departments - food, police, public works, hospitals, education, land and revenues, taxes and the National Guard - were going to take over all these important branches of administration, and thus to become a respectable power, especially as the municipality had under its orders a National Guard of 60,000 men, drawn solely from well-to-do citizens.
+Whilst the Assembly was thus profiting by the movement of October 5 to establish itself as the sovereign power, the middleclass municipality of Paris, i.e., the Council of the Three Hundred, which had set itself up after July 14, also took advantage of events to establish its authority.
+Sixty directors, chosen from among the Three Hundred, and divided between eight departments - food, - the clergy, the nobility, the middle classes enriched by the Revolution - all conspired against it.
+Those who remained faithful to it had to struggle between the circle of foreign cannon and bayonets that was closing round them, and the conspirators in their midst who were trying to stab them in the back.